namanmanchanda09/hackinit/README.md

 ![Screenshot 2019-09-01 at 8 18 04 AM](https://user-images.githubusercontent.com/35381035/64071184-c6414000-cc91-11e9-8c2f-37c111ad3768.png)

+### Various books on the platform can be read by the users free of cost

 ![Screenshot 2019-09-01 at 8 23 59 AM](https://user-images.githubusercontent.com/35381035/64071187-deb15a80-cc91-11e9-8f78-0619ecad78e7.png)

 ![Screenshot 2019-09-01 at 8 24 44 AM](https://user-images.githubusercontent.com/35381035/64071192-fbe62900-cc91-11e9-87ad-c711a91ecec5.png)